surya-situ/duel/README.md

 ```

 - Do not forget to change .Env variable in both SERVER and FRONTEND before running
+> This repo uses nodemailer, so to use it add your email in the ADMIN_EMAIL and same email security_key in the ADMIN_EMAIL_PASS to send email as admin
 ```bash
 * SERVER
 PORT= 5000